Jsparrow/jsparrow.github.io/docs/rules/optional-filter.md

     Extracts an Optional::filter from the consumer used in Optional::ifPresent.
     This simplifies the lambda expression used with Optional operations.

-tags: ["Free", "Java 8", "Coding Conventions", "Lambda", "Readability"]
+tags: ["Free", "Java 8", "Coding Conventions", "Lambda", "Readability", "Marker"]
 ---

 # Use Optional::filter